corespring/corespring-api/README.md

 * .heroku-helper.conf - allows you to configure scripts to run as part of deployment
 * .heroku-helper-env.conf - set up env vars for a given heroku server (not under source control).

+### IntelliJ Configuration

+You'll need to install the Scala and Play 2.0 plugins.
+These can be found in Settings by navigating to Plugins and clicking the 'Install JetBrains plugin...' button.

+After that, you'll need to generate the IntelliJ project files.
+Do this with the following command:

+    play idea

 ### Logging configuration

 For information on how to configure the xml see: [play docs](http://www.playframework.com/documentation/2.1.1/SettingsLogger)